minoa-lang/reference/src/attributes.md

 #### `spec_priority` [↵](#code-generation-attributes-)

-The `spec_priority` attribute is uses in case there is a possible collision between specialization, see [resolving collisions](./generics.md#resolving-collisions-)
+The `spec_priority` attribute is uses in case there is a possible collision between specialization, see [resolving collisions].

 #### `panic_handler` [↵](#code-generation-attributes-)